 The Fairchild line scan camera subsystems are versatile electronic instruments useful in non-contact optical measurement and data acquisition applications.
 At the heart of the systems are charge coupled device line scan image sensors providing resolutions of 256, 512, 1024, 1728 or 2048 elements per scanned line.
-The cameras are used for a wide variety of applications in industrial process controls such as position and size measurements, defect and surface flaw detection as well as general purpose optical recognition of object shapes and sizes.
+The cameras are used inspection and optical data acquisisystems are particularly applicable for use with objects that are generally in motion, i.e., carried by a conveyor mechanism.
+The precise metric accuracy and digital scanning capaof non-contact industrial optical tion.
+The Line Scan Camera sub-